-Trump risks showdown with China after call with Taiwan
+Chinese diplomat: Trump call a Taiwan 'shenanigan'

+But the exchange threatened to anger China even before he takes office.

-Trump's conversation marks the first publicly reported call between a US President or President-elect and the leader of Taiwan since Washington established diplomatic relations with Beijing in 1979, said Bonnie Glaser, a China expert at the Center for Strategic and International Studies.
+The chat marks the first publicly reported call between a US President or President-elect and the leader of Taiwan since Washington established diplomatic relations with Beijing in 1979, said Bonnie Glaser, a China expert at the Center for Strategic and International Studies.

 The telephone call is certain to incense China, which considers Taiwan a renegade province.
 It is the first major sign of the unpredictability that Trump has vowed to bring to long-held US relations with the rest of the world.